 SEO is an important marketing channel for most travel businesses, with nearly all consumers using a search engine at some point in their booking journey.

 If you don’t have any visibility for the phrases that users are searching for along that journey, then you are undoubtedly missing out on potential customers and conversions.

-But the SEO world is fraught with misinformation, so how do you know what errors need fixing and how to prioritize them?
+But the digital world is fraught with misinformation, so how do you know what common SEO problems need fixing and how to prioritize them?

 Look no further!
 We’ve pulled together the 7 most common issues that we find consistent with the travel sites we work on, along with solutions and best practices to maximise your performance.

 It’s highly likely at least one of these will be affecting your site – put it right and you will undoubtedly see an improvement in your visibility.

 One of the biggest issues facing clients when they first come to us is the indexation of their site.
 They have large amounts of pages in Google’s index which aren’t genuine pages, and have been created as a result of poor website builds or strange technical functionality in the background.